If you’re heading to Cambodia in 2026, you may be wondering how to to get from Phnom Penh and Siem Reap (and Siem Reap to Phnom Penh).

 How do you travel from Phnom Penh to Siem Reap?

-Real reviews of all of the ways get from Phnom Penh to Siem Reap (or vice versa), taxi, bus, or plane.
 I usually recommend taking a bus or private taxi, unless there’s an airfare sale – read the reviews above, each mode of transport has their own pluses and minuses.

 How much is a taxi from Phnom Penh to Siem Reap?

-Taxis between Phnom Penh and Siem Reap usually cost between $80 to $95, but are more expensive on Cambodian holidays.
+Taxis between Phnom Penh and Siem Reap usually cost between $80 to $100, but are more expensive on Cambodian holidays.
 Book a taxi online in advance, or read our taxi section to learn more.

-About an hour for a flight (plus waiting around at the airport), five hours for a taxi or mini-bus, six for a bus, and up to 12 for the ferry.
+About an hour for a flight (plus waiting around at the airport), five-and-a-half hours for a taxi or mini-bus, six for a bus, and up to 12 for the ferry.
 Note that this can change due to traffic, construction, and accidents, but these are the usual times.
 Scroll up to learn more.

 How far is it from Siem Reap to Phnom Penh?